Google Doodle celebrates Anna May Wong nearly 100 years after her first leading role. Here's why she's in focus

 The slideshow of artwork depicting Anna May Wong comes on the 97th anniversary of the general release of "The Toll of the Sea," in which she claimed her first starring role.

 Wong, the daughter of Chinese immigrants, could be seen on the big screen from the 1920s to the 1960s.
-Though she was cast in mostly narrow, stereotypical roles early in her career in the US, she moved to Europe in the late 1920s where she worked with some of the biggest names of the day like Laurence Olivier, Leni Riefenstahl and Marlene Dietrich.
+Though she was cast in mostly narrow, stereotypical roles early in her career in the US, she moved to Europe in the late 1920s where she worked with some of the biggest names of the day like Laurence Olivier and Marlene Dietrich.

 But she made what is perhaps her best-known work, "Shanghai Express," when she returned to the US in 1930.